www.RogerWendell.com

 (Click on any of this page's "thumbnail" images for a larger view...)

 Okay, this series of photos isn't meant to pick on any one particular grocery store or pet food company - it's meant to criticize 'em all!!
-I've been in grocery stores, pet stores, and department stores just above everywhere and it's always the same - too much expensive, processed, over packaged food for pets while we still have people starving all around the globe!
+I've been in grocery stores, pet stores, and department stores just about everywhere and it's always the same - too much expensive, processed, over packaged food for pets while we still have people starving all around the globe!
 And, of course, let's not forget all the animals that are killed and the damage that's done to our oceans and wilderness in that never ending search to make sure our cats taste a bit of fish or our dogs get some meat flavour in their food!

 Grocery Store Pet Food Extravaganza Grocery Store Pet Food Extravaganza Grocery Store Pet Food Extravaganza Grocery Store Pet Food Extravaganza Grocery Store Pet Food Extravaganza